-Remuneration Policy Structure of Compensation Packages How Compensation is Calculated Executive Directors Follow company's salary structure, benefit package and Board Compensation package is composed of basic monthly salary plus number of months Basic monthly salary multiplied by twelve moths divided by 313
+Remuneration Policy Structure of Compensation Packages How Compensation is Calculated Executive Directors Follow company's salary structure, benefit package and Board approved rate/package Compensation package is composed of basic monthly salary and 13 th month pay.
+Basic monthly salary multiplied by twelve months divided by 313 days for daily rate factor which is used in computing other benefits.
+Non-Executive Directors Each director received a reasonable per diem for attendance in meetings of the Board of Directors